tichzvidzayi/OpenBarTab/README.md

-# Open Bar Tab Web App (Nuxt and TailwindCSS)
+# Open Bar Tab Web App (Vue and TailwindCSS)

-This is a simple web application built with Nuxt.js for managing an open bar tab.
-Users can select beverages, enter the quantity for each beverage, add them to their tab, and view the total bill.
-Optionally, users can specify the number of people splitting the bill.
+The Open Bar Tab Web App is a web application built using Vue.js to manage an open bar tab for a bar or restaurant.
+It allows users to list different types of beverages, enter quantities for each type of beverage for a "round of drinks", submit/add the specified order or beverages to an open tab,
 ## Features

 - Display a list of available beverages with prices.
 - Allow users to enter the quantity of each beverage for a round of drinks.
 - Add the selected beverages to the open tab.
-- Calculate the total bill and display it.
+- Calculate the total bill and display it. .
-- Optionally specify the number of people splitting the bill.
-- Export the tab as a CSV or PDF for receipt.

 ## Installation